AmyTinson/AmyTinson/README.md

 ### Because I'm obsessed with learning, I also like to play around with Python, Go, and write games in Godot.
 I practice algorithms sometimes too, because I ❤️ clean, optimized, readable code.

-#### 💻 I'm currently recreating my 2D space shooter made in GMS2 to a 3D space shooter (with additional bells and whistles) in Godot
+#### 💻 I'm currently recreating my 2D space shooter made in GMS2 to a 3D space shooter in Godot

 #### 🌱 I'm currently learning Go, Python, and GDScript (Godot)